Certification

 Integral Deep Listening teaches deep empathy and multi-perspectivalism through interviewing dream characters, the personifications of current life issues, life circumstances and relationships, current world events, fictional and historical events, synchronous, mystical, and near death experiences.
 Anything can be the object of an IDL interview.

-The purposes of IDL interviewing are 1) to access potentials that are wanting to emerge into your waking awareness, 2) to provide creative and useful reframing of life issues and problems you wish to solve, or situations you wish to understand more fully, 3) access the priorities of your unique life compass; 4) provide cybernetic feedback on your progress through the IDL Certification programs, 5) help others to heal, balance, and transform, 6) create a support group of fellow students who share your interests and perspectives on life in important ways, 7) break down dualisms that keep us from seeing the interdependence of life.
-Examples are self/other, objective/subjective, dreaming/waking, real/illusory, useful/not useful, sacred and secular.
+The purposes of IDL interviewing are 1) to access potentials that are wanting to emerge into your waking awareness, 2) to provide creative and useful reframing of life issues and problems you wish to solve, or situations you wish to understand more fully, 3) access the priorities of your unique life compass; 4) provide cybernetic feedback on your progress through the IDL Certification programs, 5) help others to heal, balance, and transform, 6) create a support group of fellow students, called your external or social Sangha, who share your interests and perspectives on life in important ways, 7) access and build your own internal support system, called your “intrasocial Sangha,” 8) break down dualisms that keep you trapped in polarities that separate you from both oneness and experiencing the interdependence of life.
+Examples of such dualities are self/other, objective/subjective, dreaming/waking, real/illusory, useful/not useful, sacred and secular.

 Intrasocial